01Joseph-Hwang10/static-webpage-with-auth/README.md

 Build static pages with your preferred static site generator and run the docker image with the source files generated.
 See [Basic Dockerfile Example](./example/basic-example/Dockerfile) for more details.

+# Contribution

+Any contribution is welcome.
+Please feel free to open an issue or a pull request.